Housing Standards

 4. Local Response

 District councils (DCs) are Lincolnshire’s housing and energy conservation authorities.
 DCs have statutory duties, strategic responsibilities and discretionary roles, that relate to housing advice, housing conditions and regulatory enforcement.
-However, collaboratively working with partner organisations is essential to be able to target homes in the worst condition, and to support the most vulnerable residents.
+However, collaboratively working with partner organisations, such as Lincolnshire Fire and Rescue, is essential to be able to target homes in the worst condition, and to support the most vulnerable residents.

 A number of partnerships are working on the housing standards agenda in Lincolnshire;